potassco/fastlane/doc/content/usage.rst

 .. currentmodule:: large_neighbourhood_search.__init__

 The direct execution supports only a default LNS using hard constraints and a random relaxation of shown atoms.
-The search is limited to 2000 steps and relax rates of 0.2, 0.4 and 0.6, which are switched after 3 consecutive failed attempts respectively, to improve the solution.
+The search is limited to 2000 steps or 10 min with 20s per solve call and relax rates of 0.2, 0.4 and 0.6, which are switched after 3 consecutive failed attempts respectively, to improve the solution.
+After 5 consecutive timeouts the search is terminated.

 For finer control over the performed Large-Neighbourhood-Search (LNS) this module should be used as an api.
 During initialization of the LNS object, all callables, which will be used during execution, can be replaced and